skip to content

 • the relevant authority did not know about the interment right when they assumed administration for the cemetery or natural burial ground.

-• subject to some exceptions, a person must not remove cremated remains from an interment site, or re-inter cremated remains that have been removed from an interment site - maximum penalty $10,000.
+It is an offence to remove cremated remains from an interment site at a cemetery or natural burial ground or re-inter in a cemetery or natural burial ground cremated remains that have been removed from an interment site [s 13].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.